 “That usually results in a reply,” Tillman says.
 “I’ve been working with DealerSocket’s CRM for seven years now, and I figured out real early that texting is now the primary form of communication.
 So, we try to eliminate as much conversation as possible.”

-In March, Tillman’s 20-member team sent and received 59,402 text messages through the CRM’s SocketTalk texting tool, with two members logging 2,900 sent and received texts for the month.
+In one month, Tillman’s 20-member team sent and received 59,402 text messages through the CRM’s SocketTalk texting tool, with two members logging 2,900 sent and received texts for the month.
 Tillman notes that texting accounts for 80% of his department’s activity when working a lead, which is he says knowing how to configure DealerSocket’s CRM dashboard correctly is critical to making sure no opportunity falls through the cracks.